mspoerer/react-webpack-testcafe/README.md

 # react-webpack-project
-This ia starter project, which based on React 18 and Webpack 5.
+This ia starter project, which based on React 18, Webpack 5 & Testcafe.

 After cloning this project.
 You need to run below commands.